 Proofpoint researchers identify a new ransomware variant known as Hades Locker sent via the same spam botnet as recent CryptFile2 and MarsJoke campaigns.

-Ransomware is a type of malicious software that blocks access to a computer system or data, usually by encrypting it, until the victim pays a fee to the attacker.
-In many cases, the ransom demand comes with a deadline—if the victim doesn’t pay in time, the data is gone forever.
+Ransomware is a type of malicious software that blocks access to a computer system or data, usually by encrypting it, until the victim pays a fee (ransom) to the attacker.
+The ransom is usually required in a form of cryptocurrency, at a price that increases after one or more deadlines.
+If the victim doesn’t pay by the final deadline, the data is encrypted forever.

 History of Ransomware